 In 2016, PacifiCorp was named Landowner of the Year for southwest Washington by the Washington Department of Fish and Wildlife.
 The achievement recognized years of "outstanding habitat management, willingness to share their knowledge with others and efforts to enhance fisheries while providing public access.”

 Reclamation efforts at the Dave Johnston Mine in Glenrock, Wyoming, have been recognized with numerous awards from federal, state and environmental agencies for innovative reclamation techniques that enhance wildlife habitat.
-The former Dave Johnston Mine site is now home to three wind projects – Glenrock I, Rolling Hills and Glenrock III – which together produce 237 megawatts of renewable energy for customers.
+The former Dave Johnston Mine site is now home to Glenrock and Rolling Hills wind projects, which together produce 239 megawatts of renewable energy for customers.

 The company’s land along the Bear River in Cache County, Utah, is recognized as an Important Bird Area (as designated by the International Audubon Society) for its remarkable habitat for migratory birds.

-In 2023, we installed protective equipment companywide on 8,950 power poles and in 109 substations.
+To help safeguard birds, we install protective equipment on power poles and in substations.
 We reframe poles and install covers on conductors to prevent birds from making electrical contact.
 In areas where bird collisions are a risk, lines are marked to make them more visible.
 We also install platforms to provide nesting sites away from energized lines.
 At company-owned wind projects, we monitor avian activity and curtail turbine activity seasonally.
 These efforts benefit birds and other wildlife and improve service reliability.

 The fish passage project on our facility along the North Umpqua River in Oregon provides fish access to historic spawning grounds unused for more than 60 years.
 Special bridges across project waterways allow animals to cross between habitats.